Spotify Playlist of Recorded Work

 The piece premiered in March 2012 at Canadian Opera Company’s Richard Bradshaw Auditorium in Toronto.
 In the summer, Sewing The Earthworm was also featured in The Bicycle Opera Project's inaugural season.
 In 2012, the ensemble cycled throughout Ontario to Peterborough, Port Hope, Belleville, Prince Edward County, Kingston, and Gananoque.

-Pretty Boy
+Pretty Boy (with Jack Perla)

 Commissioned by the Paul Dresher Ensemble, this electro-acoustic song cycle for solo tenor was composed by Jack Perla with libretto by David James Brock.